oracle/dbt-oracle/README.md

 ## Installation

-For installation, read how you can set up [Oracle profile][1] for dbt
+For installation, read how you can set up [Oracle profile][1] for dbt.

 ## Sample project

-To get started, a sample dbt project can be found in the directory [/dbt_adbs_test_project][5]
+To get started, a sample dbt project can be found in the directory [/dbt_adbs_test_project][5].

 ## Contributing

-*If your project has specific contribution requirements, update the CONTRIBUTING.md file to ensure those requirements are clearly explained*

 This project welcomes contributions from the community.
-Before submitting a pull request, please [review our contribution guide](./CONTRIBUTING.md)
+Before submitting a pull request, please [review our contribution guide](./CONTRIBUTING.md).

 ## Security

-Please consult the [security guide](./SECURITY.md) for our responsible security vulnerability disclosure process
+Please consult the [security guide](./SECURITY.md) for our responsible security vulnerability disclosure process.

 ## License
-dbt-oracle is licensed under Apache 2.0 License which you can find [here][4]
+dbt-oracle is licensed under Apache 2.0 License which you can find [here][4].

 [1]: https://docs.getdbt.com/reference/warehouse-profiles/oracle-profile
 [2]: https://github.com/oracle/dbt-oracle/blob/main/CONTRIBUTING.md